YanWang1013/ERP_Cloud/README.md

 # ToDo

-- Participated in building Vs1 Cloud, being finished bank reconciliation system using Meteor.js for 6 months.
+- Built bank reconciliation system using Meteor.js.
 - Defined access control model and API for manage customer&supplier and provide financial service, being strengthen multi-layer security.
-- Imported a lot of transactions of UK and US Bank using Yodlee, implementing to bring match transaction for reconcile automatically by bank rule from VS1 cloud and reaching at 95% of match correctness.
+- Imported a lot of transactions of bank using Yodlee, implementing to bring match transaction for reconcile automatically by bank rule from VS1 cloud and reaching at 95% of match correctness.
 - Parsed many kinds of scanned receipt image using OCR service as 97.7% successfully, Creating cheque and bill automatically.
-- Pinned commerce search engine to cloud, getting good search result based on Machine Learning and Big Data.